tinkerun/tinkerun-vscode/README.md

 2. search `tinkerun.run` command
 3. bind your favorite shortcut

+### How to hand back to Tinker after running code

+Press `Enter` in the Tinkerun result panel, and your missing Tinker back.

 ## Ask for help

 If the troubleshooting guides did not resolve the issue, please reach out to me by [filing an issue](https://github.com/tinkerun/tinkerun-vscode/issues/new), [starting a GitHub discussion](https://github.com/tinkerun/tinkerun-vscode/discussions/new)